ceilfors/notes/notes/Complex_problem_assumed_order.md

 # Complex problem assumed order
 There are differrent domains in the [[Cynefin framework]].

-One of the most common mistake is to think that we're operating in an [[Ordered System]], while we're actually in a [[Observer effect may impact a complex system]].
+One of the most common mistake is to think that we're operating in an [[Ordered System]], while we're actually in a [[Complex System]].

+There's a tendency to also finding a silver bullet when you assume [[Ordered System]].

 ---
 [[Cynefin 101 Getting Started]]